k3t3n/mi-spike-poisson/README.md

 **Quantifying Neuronal Information Flow in Response to Frequency and Intensity Changes in the Auditory Cortex**, by Ketan Mehta, Joerg Kliewer, and Antje Ihlefeld.

-- The folder 'mi' contains code for calculating the mutual information of a general Poisson Mixture of two random variables with specified weights.
+- The folder 'MI' contains code for calculating the mutual information of a general Poisson Mixture of two random variables with specified weights.

 ## Citation